-We believe that sustainable land conservation, as outlined in the Wildlands & Woodlands vision for New England, is achieved not only by protecting land from development but also, and equally important, by gently managing, or stewarding, the land to preserve its natural resources, species, and habitats.
+We believe that sustainable land conservation is achieved not only by protecting land from development but also, and equally important, by gently managing, or stewarding, the land to preserve its natural resources, species, and habitats.
 At Highstead we practice land stewardship by balancing science-based best practices with our longstanding values to maintain the ecological integrity and natural landscape on our property in Redding, Connecticut.
 We monitor the changes in our own land and record what we learn so that Highstead can be a living model for stewardship and an educational resource for others who also strive to be responsible stewards of the land in their care.

 Areas of Focus

 The Wildlands & Woodlands Stewardship Science forest monitoring program was created to provide landowners in New England with an accessible approach to data collection in their woods and fields over time.

 Sound land stewardship starts on our land in Redding, Connecticut.
 We encourage you to visit Highstead to experience firsthand the sustainable and beautiful impact of our intentional stewardship practices.

 We share the stewardship practices we use and study to educate homeowners and land managers who are looking to develop their own approaches to managing the land in their care.

 A collection of small decisions